Nonye2K3/chia/k-sizes.md

 # Various k size statistics - Current - Beta 8 and newer

+These results from various machines should give a sense of how long and how much space a plot will take on different hardware.
+The first section is from Beta 1.8 or newer.
+Historical data is below and is currently still useful at the Beta 1.8 stage.
+Please add yours here or post the details in #testnet of the [Keybase Chat](https://keybase.io/team/chia_network.public)

 ## MacBook Pro (13-inch, 2019, Four Thunderbolt 3 ports)
 * 2.8 GHz Quad-Core Intel Core i7
 * 16 GB 2133 MHz LPDDR3